 2. Many doctors give into the mother’s complaints of discomfort.

 Discomfort at the end of pregnancy is to be expected.
-In our day and time of modern medicine we have the ability to pop a pill for every ailment and pain.
+In our day and time of modern medicine, we can pop a pill for every ailment and pain.
 As a culture, we have gotten very acclimated to not feeling discomfort.

-At the end of pregnancy when the going gets tough many women beg their practitioners to help move things along in order to end the discomfort more quickly, and the doctors abide by their patient’s wishes.
+At the end of pregnancy, when the going gets tough, many women beg their practitioners to help move things along to end the discomfort more quickly, and the doctors abide by their patient’s wishes.

 The modern medical community seems to forget that for the average pregnant woman, the body will take care of itself.
-Labor and delivery is a normal and natural process, which should be allowed to just happen, and not intervened and interrupted.
+Labor and delivery is a normal and natural process that should be allowed to happen, not intervened and interrupted.